vaibhav-jais/AWS_Capstone_Project/README.md

 ![LMS Homepage](documentation/LMS_Homepage.PNG)
 ![Course Catalog](documentation/course_catalog.PNG)

+## **🎯 Project Objectives**
+This project aimed to create a robust and cost-effective infrastructure for a WordPress-based Learning Management System (LMS) on AWS.
+The primary goals were to achieve high availability, scalability, security, and automation using Terraform, while minimizing costs through the utilization of AWS Free Tier resources where possible.

+To achieve these objectives, the project focused on:

+- Deploying a Highly Available WordPress LMS on AWS: Ensuring continuous availability, even during infrastructure failures.
+- Achieving Scalability and Elasticity: Designing the solution to automatically adjust resources based on traffic.
+- Enhancing Security Posture: Protecting the LMS and data from unauthorized access and cyber threats.
+- Automating Infrastructure Provisioning with Terraform: Using infrastructure-as-code for consistency and reproducibility.
+- Minimizing Costs by Leveraging AWS Free Tier: Utilizing free tier resources where feasible and monitoring costs.

 ## **🏗️ System Infrastructure/Topology Diagram**

 The architecture diagram illustrates the AWS resources employed to host the WordPress-based LMS.